wp-plugins/wp-ulike/readme.txt

 * The initial version

 == Upgrade Notice ==

+= 2.1 =
+In this version, we have made some changes in the plugin scripts!
+So, please clear your browser cache after the plugin update.

 = 2.0 =
 In this version, we have mixed widgets in one packet.
 So you should upgrade your last widgets with new one.
 Have fun :)